meumobi/meumobi.github.io/_posts/2020-01-20-firebase-web-push-ionic.md

 ```

 ## Sending push notifications
+### Firebase console
 Now you are ready to send a notification to test.
 Remember that the Firebase Messaging Service Worker handles background push notifications, means when your website is not open on active tab of browser.

-Got to Firebase console / Messaging, click on "New Notification".
+Go to Firebase console: Messaging, click on "New Notification", et voila!.

+### Postman
+You can also [use Postman to send notification through fcm API](https://medium.com/@abdulahad.momin07/push-notification-on-ionic-4-using-firebase-fcm-with-postman-request-15c0b33d7bbb), I recommend this way if you want to need more options for customizations.

 ## How to test
 If you want to do several tests, you would like to toggle allow/block notifications, you can achieve it looking for notifications on chrome settings (usually on Site Settings).
 Look for the url you are tested and change permissions as you prefer.